The performance isn't free. It never was.

 Then, one day, the mask stopped working.

 I got pushed out of a business I’d founded.
-Not because of the work — the work was good.
 Because of who I was.
-The way I communicated, processed things, showed up when I wasn’t performing.
+The way I communicated, processed things, showed up when I wasn’t masking.
 And at the time, I was also losing one of my oldest friends and my sister-in-law — both dying, both at the same time.
-The mask didn’t just get heavy.
-It became impossible.

 Post-diagnosis support